| Home | TUTORIALS & OTHER LINKS | Classes | Project Images | Services | About | Contact |

 Copyright Information

-http://www.asmp.org/commerce/legal/copyright/ - This site is aimed at media photographers, but the copyright info applies to illustration artists as well.
+http://www.asmp.org/ - This site is aimed at media photographers, but the copyright info applies to illustration artists as well.
+There's also good copyright and intellectual property rights info in the Graphic Artist Guild website in the Associations & Groups section above.

 Books & Reference

 http://www.peachpit.com/ - Great books on a variety of applications, online "club" discounts, periodic emailings if you subscribe.
-It's a local Berkeley company.
+My favorite series is the QuickStart Guildes.
+PeachPit started out a local company in Berkeley, and is now worldwide.

 Browse bookstores, libraries and Amazon.com

 There are literally hundreds of Photoshop books, each with a different perspective, from basic learn-the-tools beginning level to advanced color management.
 Different authors have different approaches to the same topic.
-Do a search at Amazon, Google, bookstores, and libraries for Photoshop topics of interest to you.
+Do a search on Amazon, Google, or with DuckDuckGo.com (doesn't track your browsing), or in bookstores and libraries for Photoshop topics of interest to you.
 Be sure to check the level of instruction or content, generally indicated on the back cover.
 Before buying, read a few pages or chapters to make sure the author's approach makes sense to you and how you learn.
 Once you have authors and titles in mind, purchase from an independent bookseller.
-Search for an independent bookseller near you: http://www.bookweb.org/aba/members/search.do.

-Copyright 2010 Linda Minor/Moon Mountain Media - Photoshop is a registered trademark of Adobe Systems, Inc.
+Copyright 2021 Linda Minor/Moon Mountain Media • Photoshop is a registered trademark of Adobe Systems, Inc. • Image copyrights belong to the respective owners.